Preparing GitHub for Agentic Tutorials and Projects

 Create repository.

-Note: for this and subsequent labs, we will assume your folders/directories are named according to the “canonical” names used in the spec.
+Note: for this and subsequent tutorials and projects, we will assume your folders/directories are named according to the “canonical” names used in the spec.
 You can choose a different name other than

-reactive, but be aware that you’d have to map the names used in the specs to your naming scheme in all labs, for both front and back end.
+agentic, but be aware that you’d have to map the names used in the specs to your naming scheme in all tutorials and projects, for both front and back end.

 Please invite eecsreactive@umich.edu as collaborator to your repo: